The Better Lawn Blog

-The summer solstice occurred last Saturday, marking the official first day of summer.
-Naturally, the heat of the summer crept in weeks before the solstice, with highs well into the 80s and 90s – with no rain in sight.
-This could spell disaster for your landscaping (or your lawn!) should you forget to water it, but there are some heat-loving flora that will thrive throughout the summer:
+With highs well into the 80s and 90s – this could spell disaster for your landscaping (or your lawn!) should you forget to water it, but there are some heat-loving flora that will thrive throughout the summer:

 Low-growing verbena spreads well and makes an ideal ground cover.
 Dark leaves are paired with purple or blue flowers, which attract butterflies and honeybees.